More

 • Increase the influence of Black individuals in hiring, and Black coordinators

-• Increase “the objectivity” of hiring/terminating GMs, head coaches, and coordinators
+• Enhance the fairness in hiring and firing GMs, head coaches, and coordinators

-• Incentivize hiring/retention of Black GMs, head coaches, and coordinators
+• Encourage the recruitment and retention of Black GMs, head coaches, and coordinators

-• Transparency of pay for GMs, head coaches, and coordinators
+• Provide clear visibility into the compensation of GMs, head coaches, and coordinators

 Tap Into the Hype